-Sherman back to the Seahawks?
+Richard Sherman back to the Seahawks?
 He’d reportedly be open to it

 Could the Seahawks efforts’ to fill out their cornerback position eventually lead them back to maybe the best cornerback in their history — Richard Sherman?

-At least one national NFL pundit — Tom Pelissero — says to not rule it out.
+At least one national NFL pundit, Tom Pelissero, says not to rule it out.

 Further, he said “I believe the Seahawks would also be open to having Sherman back.’’